How to reduce the bounce rate on your B2B homepage

 Content isn’t easily scannable

 People tend to scan text very quickly, especially if they’re short on time.
 Users want to be able to quickly determine if what they’ve found is the right type of content before they become invested in reading text in more detail.
-If your content isn’t easily scannable, they’re much more likely to bounce off.
+If your content isn’t easily scannable, they’re much more likely to bounce off the page.

 Fix: As users aren’t likely to take the time to read everything on a page, make sure to write headings and sub-headings that relate to what the user is looking for and don’t make them strain to work out what your content is about.